 Google’s London headquarters at King's Cross will form a new benchmark for office and workplace design.
-BIG and Heatherwick Studio’s bold approach takes Google’s challenging and demanding specification and creates a bespoke, mature office building that employs many unique features.
+The bold approach of BIG and Heatherwick Studio takes Google’s challenging and demanding specification and creates a bespoke, mature office building that employs many unique features.

 Although adding complexity to the build, this approach meets the challenges set by the architectural response to the unique office brief, net area demands, and the wider King's Cross and public realm.